PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-12 06:08:10
+Last updated: 2024-04-12 06:08:43
-Random Quote: I think the word you're looking for is 'audacious'. - Kim Wexler
+Random Quote: When life gives you lemonade, make lemons.
+Life will be all like, "What?!" - Phil Dunphy